-The tree cover loss layer in the Hansen dataset includes clearing of any forest type (whether young or old forest, natural or plantations), but for our analysis, we only consider loss in pixels that were forested in 2000.
-Specifically, we identify the pixels that remained forested at the beginning of each year (i.e. pixels that were forested in 2000 and that had never undergone tree cover loss), and then calculate the percent of those pixels where tree cover was lost in the year.
-We label this measure of annual percent tree cover loss as "deforestation."
+The tree cover loss layer in the Hansen dataset includes clearing of any forest type (whether young or old, natural or plantations).
+For our analysis, we only consider loss in pixels that had at least 10% canopy cover in 2000.
+This threshold is based on the FAO definition of forest, which is an area of at least 0.5 HA with trees that provide at least 10% canopy cover.
+For this analysis, we did not impose the requirement of 0.5 HA or six pixels of tree cover, but there are unlikely to be smaller patches of trees that are not part of the forest matrix in FMUs designated for timber production.
+Using this definition of forest (>10% canopy cover in 2000), we identify the pixels that remained forested at the beginning of each year (i.e. pixels that were forested in 2000 and that had never undergone tree cover loss), and then calculate the percent of those pixels where tree cover was lost in the year.

+For the purposes of this study, we label our measure of annual percent tree cover loss as "deforestation."
 Specifically, our outcome variable is calculated as follows:

-''' Rate of deforestation in a FMU in year t = Tree cover loss observed in FMU during year t (ha) x 100 Total tree cover in FMU at the beginning of year t (ha) '''
+Rate of deforestation in a FMU in year t = Tree cover loss observed in FMU during year t (ha) x 100 Total tree cover in FMU at the beginning of year t (ha)